NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 For these two methods, we consider implementing a simple error handling to avoid any crash of the node, especially for the `digital_state` topic, as the index can be an invalid parameter (i.e not in the list).

+> 💡 Tip : You can begin by writing the method and print the result to see if it works.
+You can put your hand in front of the IR sensor and see if the returned value is correctly updated.
+For the `_on_safety_state` method, you can publish a string in a terminal using a `ros2 topic pub` command to see if it is correctly recieved by your code

 The `ConveyorController` class is responsible for controlling the conveyor belt.
 It is initialized with the parameters passed to the node and creates a service client to control the conveyor belt :